 - De-energise device and secure against being switched on again. - 1.
-Connect the LAN cable correctly from the control box (CLS adapter) in accordance with the manufacturer's connection plan or connect it directly to the inverter. - ✓ The connection has been established with the inverter.
+Mount the smart meter gateway in the control cabinet or power distributor and connect with the energy meter. - 2.
+Connect the LAN cable correctly from the smart meter gateway to a router in accordance with the manufacturer's connection plan or connect it directly to the inverter. - ✓ The smart meter gateway is connected to the inverter.

-Activating EEBus in the inverter
+Activating EEBus in the inverter.